Nameerrkhan/SolomINT-VPN/README.md

 # SolomINT VPN — Android WireGuard VPN Client (MVP)

-A personal learning project: a working Android VPN client built from scratch, targeting an affordable, trustworthy VPN experience.
-Built with a near-zero budget on free-tier cloud infrastructure.
+A personal learning project: a working Android VPN client built from scratch on a near-zero budget, using free-tier cloud infrastructure end to end.

 > ⚠️ **This is a personal/portfolio learning project, not a production security product.** It has not been security-audited and should not be used to protect sensitive traffic.

 ## What this is

 A native Android app (Kotlin + Jetpack Compose) that dynamically registers each device with a self-hosted backend, receives a unique WireGuard identity, and establishes a real VPN tunnel — using the open-source [`wireguard-android`](https://github.com/WireGuard/wireguard-android) tunnel library under the hood.
-The app tracks real system-level VPN state (not just its own in-memory assumptions) and runs a foreground service with a persistent notification, matching how production VPN apps stay alive in the background.
+The app tracks real system-level VPN state (not just its own in-memory assumptions), runs a foreground service with a persistent notification, and includes IPv6 leak protection, kill switch guidance, a connection-loss monitor, and per-app split tunneling.

 ## Why I built this

-Most consumer VPNs are either expensive subscriptions or free apps that quietly sell user data.
-I wanted to understand — end to end — what it actually takes to build a trustworthy VPN, from raw cloud infrastructure up to a working, reliable, multi-device-capable mobile client, before deciding whether to build this into a real product.
+I wanted to understand — end to end — what it actually takes to build a trustworthy VPN, from raw cloud infrastructure up to a working, reliable mobile client with the same core features found in established VPN apps.

 ## Architecture